bluesky-social/deploy-recipes/atproto-relay-docker/README.md

 ## Environment Variables

-There is an ``.env.example`` file that you'll need to rename and fill in the information for.
+There is an ``.env.example`` file that you'll need to rename and values to the variables within that file.

 ```bash
 cp .env.example .env